Safeguarding Children and Young People

 If you have any concerns on this subject, please contact the Safeguarding Team at National Office.

-During normal office hours, you can reach the Safeguarding Team at National Office, by dialing 01 4956300 and asking for the Safeguarding Department.
+During normal office hours you can reach the Safeguarding Department at National Office by dialling 01 4998014.

 If you consider that the child is in immediate danger please call the Garda Síochana or PSNI directly and then report to the Safeguarding Team as soon as possible.